MiguelRocha-24/FEUP-LEIC-LDTS/docs/README.md

 ## Self-evaluation

-The work was divided in a way that felt fair to every member.
+One of the members almost did not participate in the development.
+In the first delivery, we looked aside as motivation was shown.
+No contact since.
-Therefore:
+Therefore, we consider the rest of the work to have been like:

-- João Barros: 33.3%
+- João Barros: 49%
-- Miguel Rocha: 33.3%
+- Miguel Rocha: 49%
-- Rosa Chilengue: 33.3%
+- Rosa Chilengue: 2%